firelightrpg/PilotWave/Conflicts.md

 Spaceship combat doesn't use range bands as there's no medium in a vacuum.
 However, the difficulty hitting still increases with distance.
 The difficulty is shifted by ship size.

+Ships around 10 tons are usually shuttles, drop-ships or fighters.
+Freighters, corvettes, frigates and mid-sized merchant ships are around 100 tons.
+Capital ships, carriers, container ships, cruisers and destroyers are 1000 tons are larger.

 |               | Near       | Close Orbit | Far Orbit  | Extreme    |
 |---------------|------------|-------------|------------|------------|
 | **10 Tons**   | Routine    | Formidable  | Impossible | Futile     |